-In this section, we provide some useful tips for how you can improve your Braille reading skills with the help of ATC.
-First, enable ATC by entering the key combination [SPCL + 17] (Chord A) This will activate the Braille system's reading position detection via ATC.
-You can turn ATC off again by entering this same key combination.
+In this section, we provide some useful tips on how to improve your Braille reading skills with the help of ATC.
+First enable ATC by entering the key combination [SPCL + 1 7] (Chord A).
+This will activate the Braille system's reading position detection via ATC.
+You can turn ATC off again by entering the same key combination.

-In the default setting, the Assistant Mode is "Reading".
+By default, the Assistant Mode is "Reading".
 Under the tab ATC in the Settings window for Handy Tech Braille displays, change the Assistant Mode to "Learning".
-Now, after you have read an entire word, the word will be spoken as speech output.
+Now, after you have read an entire word, the word will be spoken.
 In this way, ATC can help you to become more secure in reading text.
-If you come across any Braille character that you do not recognize, you only need to remain at that character and the speech output will spell the character.
+If you come across any Braille character that you do not recognize, you only need to remain at that character and the speech output will name the character.
 Individual letters and characters are also spoken if you are reading backwards.

 ATC can also be extremely useful when you are learning a foreign language.
-For example, if you want to learn how to pronounce, let's say, German words, correctly, you can first switch your speech output to German.
-Then, set the Assistant Mode under the tab ATC in the Settings window for Handy Tech Braille displays to "Learning".
-We recommend setting a speech output delay of approximately 2000 milliseconds, i.e., 2 seconds.
+For example, if you want to learn how to pronounce, German words correctly, you can first switch your speech output to German.
+Then set the Assistant Mode under the tab ATC in the Settings window for Handy Tech Braille displays to "Learning".
+We recommend setting a speech output delay of approximately 2000 milliseconds, i.e. 2 seconds.
 Now when you activate ATC, you will have two seconds after having read an entire word to pronounce it yourself, before the speech output speaks the word as well.